IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 # Discussion {#discussion}

 This section covers a few discussion points.

-* Clock drift and clock skipping: SCReAM/SCReAMv2 can suffer from the same issues with clock drift as is the case with LEDBAT {{RFC6817}}.
-However, Appendix A.2 in {{RFC6817}}
-  describes ways to mitigate issues with clock drift.
-A clockdrift compensation method is also implemented in {{SCReAM-CPP-implementation}}.
-Furthermore, the SCReAM implementation resets base delay history when it is determined that clock drift or skip becomes too large.
-This is achieved by reducing the target bitrate for a few RTTs.
-More details on this will be provided in a later draft version.

 * The target bitrate given by SCReAMv2 is the bitrate including the data unit and Forward Error Correction (FEC) overhead.
 The media encoder SHOULD take this